Manu343726/Polyop/README.md

 ```

 There is not output code for `pop::operand`, `pop::operator_proxy`, nor reference wrappers.
-The only code generated is the body of the two Polyop operator dispatchers specified in the example:
+The only code generated was the two Polyop operator dispatchers specified in the example, but with their body empty.
+Erasing something that depends on a function pointer is very hard for the compiler, since the pointer erases a lot of useful compile-time info.
+On the other hand, note how it successfully identified what the dispatcher does and its body was completely inlined:

 ``` asm
 pop::operator==(void (*)(float, float), pop::default_operator_tag):